 - Stamps Scholars — Recommendation Letters

-Please have two recommendation letters of any length submitted (we will only accept them if they are written by teachers; one may be from your school’s guidance counselor) detailing your academic career, according to the following: “What is this student’s greatest academic/intellectual strength and what is their greatest academic/intellectual challenge, and how does the combination of both strengths and challenges make them a potential Ambassador for Mizzou?“
+We require two letters of recommendation.
+Please identify two individuals who can speak directly to your academic abilities and achievements.
+Their letters should specifically address the following prompt: “What is this student’s greatest academic/intellectual strength and what is their greatest academic/intellectual challenge, and how does the combination of both strengths and challenges make them a potential, successful Ambassador for Mizzou?“

 Stamps Scholars Decision-making Process